-There are 5 options for all verify(option) calls in PyFITS.
+There are several options accepted by all verify(option) calls in PyFITS.
 In addition, they available for the output_verify argument of the following methods: close(), writeto(), and flush().
 In these cases, they are passed to a verify() call within these methods.
-The 5 options are:
+The available options are: